pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

 1. (Optional) Tanzu Build Service is bootstrapped with the `lite` set of dependencies.
 To configure `full` dependencies, add the key-value pair `exclude_dependencies: true` to your `tbs-values.yaml` file.
+This is to exclude the default `lite` dependencies from the installation.
 For example:

     ```yaml
     ---